-Balance sheets are an integral part of your business accounting, and without a thorough understanding of your company’s financial status, it can be very hard to deal with the ongoing demands of running your business successfully.
+Balance sheets are an integral part of your business accounting.
+Without a thorough understanding of your company’s financial status, it can be very difficult to deal with the ongoing demands of running a successful business.

 What is a balance sheet?